ycy90/bento-grid-frontendmentor.io/README.md

 - Remove temporary development styles and clean up the CSS.
 - Implement responsive design for tablet and mobile devices.
 - Perform a final code refactor and optimization.

+ # MARKDOWN
+> This project is part of my Frontend Mentor practice and is intended to improve my HTML, CSS, Flexbox, and CSS Grid skills.